jasonpang/capital/README.md

 ## Capital

-A desktop Electron-based app for personal finances and budgeting.
+A desktop Electron-based app for personal finances and budgeting, for developers who like to tweak things.

+## Usage

+1. Obtain a Plaid account and access token.

+Plaid aggregates financial data (e.g. transactions) from different financial instutitions, and is what powers this app to provide your banking accounts' balances and transactions.

+- Sign up for an account on https://plaid.com.
+This step completes instantly.
+- In your Plaid dashboard, request access to the Development environment (100 account limit).
+This step requires a 1 day or so wait time.

 ## Contributing